Parmin/training/README.rst

 -  MongoDB Developer Training
 -  MongoDB Admin Training

 The build environment has many dependencies.
-We recommend you download the `instructor package`_ (last built 24 November 2014) which contains the most recent build of all materials.
-See the Test-Driving Built Materials section below for instructions on using the materials.
+We recommend you retrieve materials from the `presentations`_ directory of the repo.
+See the Test-Driving

-**Reviews are nearly complete.
-We are now field testing.**
+Built Materials section below for instructions on using the html instructor materials and slides.

 Objectives
 ----------